-The Risk Impact Assessment for each relevant information asset is updated annually, as well as in the event of any major changes to the asset or its use, allowing the Management to keep up-to-date on the current risk situation.
+The Risk Impact Assessment for each relevant information asset is evaluated annually, as well as in the event of any major changes to the asset or its use, allowing the Management to keep up to date on the current risk situation.

 Classification Definition Public information Information that anyone can access or be given access to by request.
-For instance, information found on/in itu.dk, publications, brochures, information on Studyguide, H:\drives, etc. Internal information Information that is only to be communicated internally and is necessary to perform day-to- day operation.
+For instance, information found on/in itu.dk, publications, brochures, information on "ITU Student" etc. Users own contact Information used by an individual when entering into a contract or license agreeme Information This classification can only be used when no other kind of personal data is exchanged.
+Internal information Information that is only to be communicated internally and is necessary to perform day-to-day operation.
 Access requires an ITU user account.
 For instance, information available on the intranet, internal mail, etc. Confidential data Information that is restricted to relevant ITU users, be it confidential business information (strategies, budgets, contracts, research results, etc.) or personal data that must be kept confidential about staff and students (employment terms, personnel cases, salary, CPR no's, MUS evaluations, student counsellor decisions, dialog between student counsellors and students, etc.).
 A breach of confidentiality may be harmful to the ITU or the party that the information concerns.
 Sensitive data Information of a sensitive character that only the management of the ITU, or highly trusted IT users should have access to, including sensitive personal data about students and staff at ITU.
 For instance, information about health, sexual orientation, race and ethnicity, Trade Union membership, political opinion, religious and philosophical beliefs, genetic or biometric data.
 A breach of confidentiality may be very harmful to the ITU or the party that the information concerns.